HeIIoween/FLHook-And-88-Flak-m0tah/Main/trunk/FLHook Readme.txt

 - Added list of systems where items of a certain type cannot exist in space or be traded
 - addcargom can now be used on players in space, since it actually seems to work fine on them
 - BaseDestroyed socket event code taken from the plugin version for better performance
-- PvPRepChangeDeath is used as it should instead of object_desctruction.
+- PvPRepChangeDeath is used as it should instead of object_desctruction
-- Added support for NPC death messages, see NPCDeathMessages in death.ini under [General].
+- Added support for NPC death messages, see NPCDeathMessages in death.ini under [General]
-- Added support for reputation drops from NPC deaths, see [NPCDeathRep] in death.ini.
+- Added support for reputation drops from NPC deaths, see [NPCDeathRep] in death.ini
+- Fixed unicode socket bug.
+The received bytes were not converted into a wstring correctly. (thanks to Cannon)
+- Items in the [AutoMarkItems] list will only be marked if they spawn within the "square of player disappear distance in MP" offset
+- Added equipment damage redirection, see [EquipmentRedirectDamage] in items.ini.

 1.6.5 (unofficial)
 - Fixed getting account dir failing on some computers (http://the-starport.net/f/index.php?topic=853.0)